pmanion0/retrocompetition/README.md

 We can run `aws.sh` to launch, setup and connect to EC2 instance:

--**Launch an EC2 instance:** type `./aws.sh launch **instance_type**` with the default instance type = `p2.xlarge` to launch an EC2 instance, and
+- **Launch an EC2 instance:** type `./aws.sh launch **instance_type**` with the default instance type = `p2.xlarge` to launch an EC2 instance, and

--**Set up the EC2 instance:** type `./aws.sh setup **EC2_ip**`  with your EC2 instance ip address.
+- **Set up the EC2 instance:** type `./aws.sh setup **EC2_ip**`  with your EC2 instance ip address.
 This will automatically install all the software/packages described above for the retro project.
 If you want to upload the game ROM to EC2 as well, simply copy them to the local directory

 - **Connect to the EC2 instace:** type `./aws.sh setup **EC2_ip**` with the EC2 ip address.